-Sometimes, as parents, we make packing school lunches WAY harder than it needs to be.
+Sometimes, as parents, we make packing lunches for preschool WAY harder than it needs to be.
 But you don’t have to go over the top to get the job done!
-Check out our favorite lunch box hacks to make packing school lunches easier.
+Check out our favorite preschool lunch box packing tips to make your life SO much easier.

 As stay at home moms, we have been thinking about all the ways our lives would get easier when our kids started school.
 Running errands alone, having cleaner houses, not being solely responsible for their education- we were SO looking forward to having the pressure taken off of us.

 And then we realized- the pressure doesn’t leave us.
 It just gets different.